zstoebs/site/content/projects/github-after-dark/index.md

 date = 2021-07-09T23:36:07-05:00
 categories = ["personal"]
-tags = ["webdev", "html", "hugo", "js", "hack"] description = "¡¡host fast, pretty website 4 free!! for real, not kidding." summary = "From knowing very little about webdev to everything (or at least most) you need to know, all in one place!
-The [Hugo hosting docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/) and [After Dark]((https://after-dark.habd.as)) tutorial / docs are sufficient but unclear on the finer details.
+tags = ["webdev", "html", "hugo", "js", "hack"] description = "**now deprecated :(** ¡¡host fast, pretty website 4 free!!" summary = "From knowing very little about webdev to a very small amount more, all in one place!
+The [Hugo hosting docs](https://gohugo.io/hosting-and-deployment/hosting-on-github/) and <s>After Dark</s> tutorial / docs are sufficient but unclear on the finer details.
 Here, I flesh those out to make this process as easy for prospective users as it truly should be. " draft = false toc = true
 [schema]